RichardBradley/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

       javax.net.ssl.keyStorePassword=my_wallet_password
       {% endhighlight %}

-* In the wallet folder open the sqlnet.ora and make sure that **SSL_SERVER_DN_MATCH=yes**
+* In the wallet folder open the `sqlnet.ora` and make sure that **SSL_SERVER_DN_MATCH=yes**

 <br />

 ## Tutorial

-#### To create a Liquibase project with ATP database, begin with the following steps:
+### To create a Liquibase project with ATP database, begin with the following steps:

-* Create a new project folder and name it **LiquibaseATP**.
+* Create a new project folder and name it `LiquibaseATP`.
-* Place the ojdbc jar driver file in the **LiquibaseATP** project directory.
+* Place the `ojdbc` jar driver file in the `LiquibaseATP` project directory.
 * In your LiquibaseATP folder, create an empty text file.<br/>
-* Rename the text file to **myChangeLog.xml**.
+* Rename the text file to `myChangeLog.xml`.
-Changelog files contain a sequence of changesets, each of which make small changes to the structure of your database.
-Instead of creating an empty changelog file in step 3, you can also use an existing database to generate a changelog.
+`changelog` files contain a sequence of `changeSets`, each of which make small changes to the structure of your database.
+Instead of creating an empty `changelog` file in step 3, you can also use an existing database to generate a `changelog`.
 In this tutorial, you will manually add a single change.

 To add this change:
-* Open the myChangeLog.xml file and update the changelog file with the following code snippet:
+* Open the `myChangeLog.xml` file and update the `changelog` file with the following code snippet:

 {% highlight xml %}